LeslieTrue/tianzhe-resume/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, I'm Tianzhe Chu.
 I'm a junior undergraduate student major in Computer Science at ShanghaiTech University.
 I'm now a visiting student at University of California, Berkeley.
 I am currently an undergraduate researcher in Berkeley Artificial Intelligence Research Lab(BAIR) advised by Prof. Yi Ma.
 I'm interested in unsupervised learning, generative models and neural rendering.
-Besides, I'm broadly interested in classical music.
+Besides, I'm broadly interested in classical music, especially the pieces composed by Chopin and Rachmaninoff.
 {style="text-align: justify;"}